-Application status Application type (status) display i) Application submitted The application type (status) will change to " Processing (Research institution) / Application in progress ," which indicates that the acknowledgement by the research institution is still unfinished.
-(Application to the program is not complete at the point that the PI submits the application to their affiliated research institution via e-Rad.
-Be sure to undergo procedures to obtain approval of the submission of the R&D project from your affiliated research institution) In the event of difficulties in the procedures for the acknowledgement by the research institution please consult with the division ii) Procedures for acknowledgement by the research institution completed /Application in progress." iii) Accepted by the funding agency (AMED) The application type (status) will change to "Accepted."
+Application status Application type (status) display The application type (status) will change to "Processing (Research institution) /Application in progress," which indicates that the acknowledgement by the research institution is still unfinished.
+(Application to the program is not complete at the point that the PI submits the application to i) Application submitted their affiliated research institution via e-Rad.
+Be sure to undergo procedures to obtain approval of the submission of the R&D project from your affiliated research institution) In the event of difficulties in the procedures for the acknowledgement by the research institution please consult with the division in charge of this program. ii) Procedures for acknowledgement The application type (status) will change to "Processing (Funding Agency) by the research institution /Application in progress." completed iii) Accepted by the funding agency The application type (status) will change to "Accepted."
+(AMED)